Anjali Lavania: Career

+In 2011, she was cast by director Vishnuvardhan as the lead female character alongside Pawan Kalyan in the Telugu film Panjaa.
 In 2012 she was featured in Vogue's list of Top 10 models.
 Anjali Lavania is also featured in Manish Malhotra's Fashion (2012) with Vidyut Jamwal which was showcased in Delhi Couture week.
+In June 2012, Anjali won her first acting award at the very prestigious Cinemaa Awards for her Confident Debut in Panjaa opposite Pawan Kalyan.
+This award was presented to her by the iconic Nagarjuna.